Loboc River Cruise

 Baclayon Church

-Another church that had undergone much reconstruction is Baclayon Church or the Immaculate Conception of the Virgin Mary Parish Church.
+Another church undergoing much reconstruction is Baclayon Church or the Immaculate Conception of the Virgin Mary Parish Church.
 It is the oldest Christian church in Bohol.

-In 2013, a 7.2 magnitude earthquake hit Bohol, and this particular church suffered a particular amount of damage.
-This is why it had been closed since 2013 for restoration.
-When we got there, we saw that the restored façade is almost finished.
+In 2013, a 7.2 magnitude earthquake hit Bohol, and this church suffered a particular amount of damage.
+This is why it has been closed since 2013 for restoration.
+When we got there, we saw that the restored façade was almost finished.

 Alburquerque Church bohol